 Mike is passionate about taking action to solve the climate crisis, particularly by accelerating the pace of innovation, scaling renewable energy deployment, and attracting increased capital to projects in developing markets.

-His recently published work on behalf of KPMG focuses on sourcing renewable energy through PPAs to speed companies' decarbonisation plans and the importance of prioritising a just and equitable energy transition.
+His recently published work on behalf of KPMG focuses on sourcing renewable energy through PPAs to speed companies' decarbonization plans and the importance of prioritizing a just and equitable energy transition.
+02 Barrier 03

 Franceli Jodas